GitHub Instructor Guide

 1. Log in to UBC GitHub with your UBC CWL.

-2. Click your profile icon in the upper right, then click Your organizations.
+2. Click the profile icon in the upper-right corner, then click Your organizations.

 4. Click the Settings tab, then click Member privileges from the left sidebar.

-5. Under “Base permissions”, choose the permission level you want to use as the new default, and confirm the change in the pop-up window.
+5. Under “Base permissions”, choose the permission level you want to use as the default for all repositories in the organization, and confirm the change in the pop-up window.

-6. Click Go to your organization profile in the upper right.
+6. Click Go to your organization profile in the upper-right corner.

 7. Click the repository name you want to set permissions for.